godaddy/asherah/languages/java/app-encryption/README.md

   }
 }
 ```

-You can also review the [Reference Application](../../../samples/java/reference-app), which will evolve along with the SDK
+A more extensive example is the [Reference Application](../../../samples/java/reference-app), which will evolve along with the SDK.
-and show more detailed usage.

 ## How to Use Asherah

+Before you can start encrypting data, you need to define Asherah's required pluggable components.
+Below we show how to
+build the various options for each component.

-### Setup Metastore
+### Define the Metastore

-Detailed information on metastore can be found [here](../../../docs/Metastore.md).
-Java specific implementation examples are provided below.
+Detailed information about the Metastore, including any provisioning steps, can be found [here](../../../docs/Metastore.md).

-#### Using a JDBC-compliant Metastore
+#### RDBMS Metastore

-Asherah supports the use of a standard JDBC DataSource for connection handling so that any JDBC-compliant connection pool can be used.
+Asherah can connect to a relational database by accepting a JDBC DataSource for connection handling.
-A simple example could be like:

 ```java
 // Create / retrieve a DataSource from your connection pool